 But the bad news?
 According to research by Bersin by Deloitte, 87 percent of that investment, a cool 43 bill, has zero impact on organizational performance – including your priority KPIs like employee engagement, performance, and retention.
-With a changing workplace landscape influenced by the rise of Millennials employees, a focus on employee experience design and personalized employee needs, it's no wonder that our traditional recognition practices are in need of an upgrade.
+With a changing workplace landscape influenced by the rise of Millennials employees, a focus on employee experience design and personalized employee needs, it's no wonder that our traditional employee recognition practices are in need of an upgrade.

 At Blueboard, we believe experiences are the best way reward your top employees.
-Experiences, unlike cash or gift cards, build lasting memories that only grow fonder over time, are personalized to the employee's unique passions and interests, and are social and buzz-worthy, helping to create a culture fueled by authentic recognition.
+Experiences, unlike cash or gift cards, build lasting memories that only grow fonder over time, are personalized to the employee's unique passions and interests, and are social and buzz-worthy, helping to create a culture fueled by authentic employee recognition.

-Being #PeopleGeeks ourselves, we wanted to better understand recognition preferences across a broader spectrum of voices.
+Being #PeopleGeeks ourselves, we wanted to better understand employee recognition preferences across a broader spectrum of voices.
 This month, we surveyed a wide group of US employees, asking what they’d rather receive from their boss after doing an awesome job at work – a Visa® gift card, or their choice of an experience?
-Experiential reward examples included Blueboard favorites like a relaxing spa day, club seats to the game, Michelin star dining, private lessons with a golf or tennis pro, or a weekend getaway.
+Experiential employee reward examples included Blueboard favorites like a relaxing spa day, club seats to the game, Michelin star dining, private lessons with a golf or tennis pro, or a weekend getaway.
 Respondents were told to assume all choices had the same retail value.

 After all was said and done, we were delighted to see that experiences do indeed reign supreme.
 Looking at the aggregated experience data compared to gift cards, experiences won by a wide margin: